manuleo/mADAm-2019/docs/_posts/2019-12-03-third-post.markdown

   </div>
   <div class="col-sm-3">
     <p>
-      This chord plot provides a general overview
+      This chord plot provides a general overview about how food could be redistributed with minimal expenditures.
+When hovering over a country's circle, its associated food flows will be highlighted.
+By selecting a specific country in the drop menu, you can reduce complexity and assess where this particular nation's food is meant to be allocated.
+Note that the total amount of food sent/received corresponds to the extension of a country's circular arc.
     </p>
   </div>
   <div class="col-sm-1"></div>